cockroachdb/docs/StyleGuide.md

 #### Bold

-Use bold text to emphasize an important word or phrase, when referring to the name of a UI section or field, or to create visual separation and callouts (e.g., **Example:**).
+Use bold text to emphasize an important word or phrase, or to create visual separation and callouts (e.g., **Example:**).
 Do not combine bold with italic.

+Bold text should be used whenever referring to the name of a UI section or field.
+The name should only be in bold if it appears verbatim in the UI.
+Some UI sections, such as tables, are not labeled in the UI and should not be bolded when named in the documentation.

 To bold a word or phrase, surround the text with two asterisks (`**`).

 **Examples:**